Following are bios for members of the 2014-15 VHCA Board of Directors.

 I’ve continued to volunteer for Summerfest each year in various capacities.
 In 2012, I began participating in fundraising for the neighborhood by creating items to sell from recycled Summerfest t-shirts.
-I joined the Tour of Homes committee in 2013, chairing the sponsorship sub-committee; we raised over $30,000!
-The tour committee is in the midst of preparing for the 2014 tour, and my sub-committee is once again on track to raise another $30,000 for the neighborhood.
-We are eager to show off our neighborhood during the 2014 tour, and create another great tour next year!
-I also look forward to expanding my participation in the VHCA by joining the board.
+I joined the Tour of Homes committee in 2013, chairing the sponsorship sub-committee.
+We raised over $30,000 that year, and in 2014, we increased that to over $33,000.
+Now the tour committee is in the midst of preparing for the 2015 tour, and this time, we are planning to raise at least $40,000 for the neighborhood.
+We are eager to show off our neighborhood during the 2015 tour, and create another great tour next year!

 Hi…I’m Angelika Taylor.
 My husband Joe and I moved to Virginia-Highland four years ago with our girls Ally, 16, and Kenzie, 14, to start a new life in the city!
 Two years ago, we welcomed a baby boy named Jack into our family.